KrisieP/Band-Project/README.md

 Tested on multiple browsers and device sizes.

 * **Result**
-Worked as expected with no apprant bugs.
+Working as expected with no apprant bugs.

 * **Verdict**
 Fully functioning as planned.